fbanabil/Assignment-Submission-Management-System/README.md

    cd Assignment-Submission-Management-System
    ```
 2. **Put RSA public and private key in docker-compose.yml files backend environment (Make sure to save the file before later actions)**

-   **Already keys are given to compose-file.
-Don't use it in another project as they are not safe to use aymore.**
+   **As these keys are not used any other project keys are given to compose-file.
+Don't use it in another project as they are not safe to use anymore.**
+   **In case of production please follow instructions below.**

    **To generate RSA keys: In terminal**
    ```bash